malis-course/malis-course.github.io/_pages/project.md

 #### Project Proposals
 In the project proposal, you'll pick a project idea to work on early and receive feedback.
 If your proposed project will be done jointly with a different class' project, you should obtain approval from the other instructor and approval from me.

-In the proposal, below your project title, include the project category.
-The category can be one of:

 *Format*: Your proposal should be a PDF document, giving the title of the project, the full names of all of your team members, and a 300-500 word description of what you plan to do.

 *Content*: Your project proposal should include the following information: